riscv/riscv-bitmanip/README.md

 NOTE the instruction behavior and decodes will change before they become part of the RISC-V open standard ISA.

-## Testing Instructions
+## Building the Specification PDF
+In order to produce the Specification pdf run he following command

+    $ make document

+## Issues or more information
+Please add an issue to this repository or email the normal bitmanip working group alias.

+## Instruction Assembler Tests
 Many assembly tests are included ([asmtests](asmtests)) that provide directed and generated tests for the new instructions.
 There is a simple framework to run the tests and compare them with a golden logfile.

-## Issues or more information
-Please add an issue to this repository or email the normal bitmanip working group alias.

-## Building Specification PDF
-In order to produce the Specification pdf run he following command
-    $ make document

-## Building and Running Assembler tests matching the specification
+## Building and Running the Instruction Assembler Tests
-Firstly the search path needs to include the path to a RISCV Compiler, eg
+To start, you need to set up the search path to include the path to a RISCV Compiler, eg:

     $ export PATH=${PATH}:/home/tools/riscv-none-embed/bin

-Also a variable to define the canonical compiler prefix, eg
+Also you need a variable to define the canonical compiler prefix, eg:

     $ export RISCV_PREFIX=riscv-none-embed-

-Running the tests
+And then you run the tests:

     $ make runtest

-this process is self checking, and will report a set of passing/failing tests at the end
+This process is self checking, and will report a set of passing/failing tests at the end:

     Test Passed andc
     Test Passed autoasm
     Test Passed bdep